 The original Dark Souls took the gaming world by storm in 2011, distinguishing itself by stepping away from the established norms, clichés and tropes commonly seen in modern-day AAA games.

-Its fame is owed in no small part to the much-lauded difficulty, which also tends to be grossly exaggerated.
+Its fame is owed in no small part to its much-lauded difficulty, which also tends to be grossly exaggerated.

 However, Dark Souls was not the first “Souls” game ever released, and even though Dark Souls IV is unlikely to happen, the franchise’s legacy has left a deep and lasting footprint, generating an entire sub-genre of “Souls-like” games.

-In this article, we will be listing all of the games that comprise the Dark Souls series, as well as other Souls-like FromSoftware games, providing a short overview of each one.
+In this article, we will be listing all of the games that compose the Dark Souls series, as well as other Souls-like FromSoftware games, providing a short overview of each one.